theobori/terraform-doom/README.md

 This is a Rust fork of [kubedoom](https://github.com/storax/kubedoom), forked from [dockerdoom](https://github.com/gideonred/dockerdoom), forked from  **`psdoom`**.

-Technically, you could run this project outside a Docker container but the project was especially designed to run in one
+Technically, you could run this project outside a Docker container but this was especially designed to run in one

 ![In game](./assets/in-game.png)